uclahs-cds/pipeline-Nextflow-config/config/methods/README.md

         |1|`resource`|String|Yes|-|Resource (`cpus`, `memory`) to update|
         |2|`multiplier`|Float|Yes|-|Float to multiply existing allocation value by for update|
         |3|`processes`|List|No|`[]`|Optional list of processes to apply update to.
 With default or empty list, all processes will be update|
+- `set_env` - Function to set the workDir depending on parameters and on Slurm job ID

 ## Example